Pollo Asado Recipe (Juicy Mexican Chicken Marinade + Grill & Oven Method)

-All right, let me share with you the recipe of one of the most juicy, flavorful and tender chicken I have ever grilled or roasted (yes, you can do whatever you like, we’ll discuss both methods).
+This is the recipe of one of the juiciest, most flavorful, and tender chicken dishes I’ve ever grilled or roasted (yes, you can do whatever you like, we’ll discuss both methods).
 You have probably heard of it before.
-It’s pollo asado (asada) chicken.
+It’s pollo asado, sometimes mistakenly searched as pollo asada or simply called chicken asado.

-It is a well-known Latin dish with different variations from Mexico, Cuba and the Mediterranean.
+It’s a classic Latin dish with variations across Mexico and Caribbean.
 Pollo is literally translated to chicken and asado means “grilled” or “roasted”.

 Now let’s get into the details.